-The report seeks to provide Sasakawa SG2000 Nigeria with a framework to drive efficient and effective deployment and adoption of fine-grained data-driven precision farming practice using mobile devices and existing network of CBFs.
+Later in Q1 of 2021, we will share/publish a technical paper/report that addresses objectives d to m.
+This initial report focuses on objectives a to c.
+It seeks to provide AGRA/NAERLS with a framework to drive efficient and effective deployment and adoption of fine-grained data-driven precision farming practice using mobile devices and existing network of CBAs.
 Within this context, this pilot project was initiated on the basis of review of the outcome/output of using remote crop monitoring systems to support the development and delivery of quality crop advisory services for the maize, rice and soybean value chains.